carldata/hp-time-series/README.md

+# Highly Performant D3-based Typescript-controlled React-Redux Time Series Chart

-# React Redux Bootstrap Typescript D3 Starter Kit
+Due to relative simplicty, one can also treat this repo as a good React Redux Bootstrap Typescript D3 Starter Kit

 This work is influenced by the following:
 - https://github.com/jaysoo/todomvc-redux-react-typescript
 - https://github.com/freddyrangel/playing-with-react-and-d3

-THIS IS UNDER DEVELOPMENT CURRENTLY (March-April 2017), YET WORKS.
+THIS IS UNDER DEVELOPMENT CURRENTLY (April-May 2017), YET IT WORKS.

 This is a fairly simple starter kit with the following libraries / "technologies" intermingled and playing well with each other:
 * Webpack in "production" (prod) and "development" (dev) modes